Penfield, New York

 Penfield is a town in Monroe County, New York, United States.
-The population was 36,242 at the 2010 census.
+The population was 39,438 at the 2020 census, up from 36,242 in 2010.

-The town was incorporated in 1810 by the proprietor Daniel Penfield, who purchased the town lands in 1795 and moved to the area in 1809.
-His house still stands at 1784 Penfield Road.
+The town was incorporated in 1810 by the proprietor Daniel Penfield, a veteran of the Revolutionary War who purchased the town lands in 1795 and moved to the area in 1809.
 Penfield is a suburb of Rochester.
-The town's motto is "A Town of Planned Progress".
+The town sits along Irondequoit Creek, which in the town's early days fueled its economy with mills.